ralphhaygood/interpreting_decision_tree_models/README.md

 ------

-To Research Triangle Analysts (https://www.meetup.com/Research-Triangle-Analysts/) for the opportunity to speak and to Chris Calloway (https://github.com/cbcunc) for producing the video.
+To Research Triangle Analysts (https://www.meetup.com/Research-Triangle-Analysts/) for the opportunity to speak and to Chris Calloway (https://github.com/cbcunc) for producing the video (https://youtu.be/KB9P2EwS3-4).

 Contact